 Nest Labs, Inc. will continue to administer, on Google’s behalf and subject to Google’s instructions, some existing Nest services, such as energy programs and Nest Aware.
 You can continue to manage your energy services through the Nest app.
 Some of these programs will transition to Google over time.

 What happens to my Nest subscriptions if I migrate my account to Google?

 You should not see disruption to your Nest subscriptions, such as your Nest Aware service, if you migrate to a Google Account.

-If you migrate your Nest account to a Google Account, before you can purchase any new subscriptions, you must migrate your existing Nest subscriptions to Google Pay.
-After migrating to a Google Account, you will only be able to purchase new subscriptions from the Google Store, and not from the Nest Store.
+If you migrate your Nest Account to a Google Account, before you can purchase any new subscriptions, you must migrate your existing Nest subscriptions to Google Pay.
+After migrating to a Google Account, you will only be able to purchase new subscriptions from the Google Store and not the Nest Store.